Florian Krüger

-Florian Krüger (born 13 February 1999) is a German professional footballer who plays as a centre-forward for Eredivisie club Groningen.
+Florian Krüger (born 13 February 1999) is a German professional footballer who plays as a centre-forward for German 3.
+Liga club MSV Duisburg.

 Career

 Erzgebirge Aue

 Born in Staßfurt, Krüger made his professional debut for Erzgebirge Aue in the 2.
 Bundesliga on 24 November 2018, starting in the away match against VfL Bochum.
 He assisted Pascal Testroet in the 2nd minute for Aue's opening goal, with the match finishing as a 2–1 loss.
 On 5 November 2020, his contract was extended until 30 June 2023.

 Arminia Bielefeld

 On 23 June 2021, Krüger signed for Bundesliga side Arminia Bielefeld on a four-year contract for a fee of €1 million.

 Groningen

 On 30 August 2022, Krüger signed a four-year contract with Groningen in the Netherlands.

+Eintracht Braunschweig

+On 29 August 2023, Krüger signed for 2.
+Bundesliga club Eintracht Braunschweig on a season-long loan deal with the option to buy.

+Beerschot

+On 6 September 2024, Krüger moved to Beerschot in Belgium.
+On 3 February 2025, he returned to Germany and joined 3.
+Liga club 1.
+FC Saarbrücken on loan.

+MSV Duisburg

+In September 2025, he moved to MSV Duisburg.